DLIP-Digital-Doorlock-Control-Deep/Digital_Doorlock_Control_Face_Recognition/README.md

 "part3_face_recog_realtime.py".

 Before run the "part3_face_recog_realtime.py", check the Arduino Nano COM port number of the system.
 If you run this, the real-time face recognition will be started.
+There is code lines, which make a video output when the real-time system is running.
+If you don't want to make an output video, just get rid of it.

 ### 2. Arduino